lucasgautheron/lucasgautheron.github.io/_pages/about.md

 Research interests
 ==================

 I recently completed by PhD in computational sociology at the Interdisciplinary Centre for Science and Technology Studies in Wuppertal.
 I have a training in fundamental physics (École Normale Supérieure de Cachan and Université Pierre et Marie Curie) and in history and philosophy of science (Université Paris-Cité).
-Starting this summer (2025), I will be a postdoctoral research at the University of Missouri.
+Starting this summer (2025), I will start a research postdoc at the University of Missouri.

 **My research aims to understand how collectives generate, leverage, transmit, and sustain complex knowledge.
 In particular, I am interested in how individuals navigate social dilemmas arising in contexts of collective cognition.**